MostafaAnter/ComposeShot/README.md

+# Screenshot & Sharing
+Following best practices, I developed this demo.
+You just need to review [this commit]([https://link-url-here.org](https://github.com/MostafaAnter/ComposeShot/commit/5ea36e1359c15347a631920250424a65a6a3a4ae)).

-# Screenshot & Sharing Approaches for Jetpack Compose: Comparison
+# Approaches for Jetpack Compose: Comparison
 ## Capturing Approaches

 ### 1. AndroidView with ComposeView